 Uma Narayan VS White Feminists

-In the final part of this series examining Black & Third World feminists versus White Feminism, we examine Uma Narayan and her contribution to feminism.
-Uma Narayan criticises white feminists for representing the issues of privileged women, white, western, and middle class as ‘women’s issues’ (Narayan, 1998, p.
+In the final part of this series examining Black & Third World feminists versus White Feminist, we examine Uma Narayan and her contribution to feminism.
+Uma Narayan criticises white feminists for representing the issues of privileged women, white, western, and middle class women as ‘women’s issues’ (Narayan, 1998, p.
 86).
 Narayan argues western feminists perpetuate gender and cultural essentialism in their work, calling for a postcolonial feminist perspective that is attentive to differences amongst women without replicating essentialist notions of cultural difference (Narayan, 1998, p.
 89).
 In this article, Narayan’s critiques of gender and cultural essentialism will be examined alongside Narayan’s rationale for believing cultural imperialism distracts from global realities.

 Gender essentialism conflates socially dominant norms of femininity with the problem, interests, and locations of particular women, cultural essentialism often conflates socially dominant cultural norms with the actual values and practices of a culture (Narayan, 1998, p.
 88).
 A clearer definition of gender essentialism is provided by Harris; Gender essentialism is the notion that ‘essential’ female experiences can be isolated and described independently, of race, class, sexual orientation, and other realities of experience (Harris, 1990, p.
 585).

-Feminist analyses which try to avoid Gender essentialism usually subscribe to Cultural essentialism (Narayan, 1998, p.
+Feminist analyses which try to avoid gender essentialism usually subscribe to cultural essentialism (Narayan, 1998, p.
 87).
 The gender essentialism perpetuated by privileged subjects, including western feminists is understood to be a form of cultural imperialism (Narayan, 1998, p.
 89).
 It is culturally imperialist as distorted images of other cultures are created reminiscent of those created in colonial times, these distorted images create cultural boundaries which are believed to be true but are human constructs (Narayan, 1998).

 There are countless essentialist notions of oppressive (ethnic minority) families.
 In France, the French National Assembly banned schoolchildren from wearing ‘conspicuous’ displays of religious/political allegiance in schools (banning the Muslim headscarf).
 At least part of the reason for this was the claim that headscarves were being imposed on Muslim schoolgirls by family and community pressure (Philips, 2010, p.
 8-9).
 This ban buys into the notion that French girls are born emancipated within liberal families, whilst Muslim girls are born into dominating conservative families who restrict their free will.
 These essentialist notions of culture pose problems for Third World Feminist agendas (Narayan, 1998, p.
 87).
 Western feminists may believe they are all oppressed, such as the author of a sisterhood blog states ‘it seems abundantly clear that burqas are oppressive to women’ (Freedom, 2011).

 Continuing Narayan’s (1998) assertion that distorted representations of ‘cultures’ have been created.
-Distorted representations have implications in the world as they distract from Western economic and military support for brutal and undemocratic regimes, many which sprout ‘anti-western cultural preservation’ rhetoric even as they remain deeply enmeshed in economic, political and military collaboration with western nations (Narayan, 1998, p.
+Distorted representations have implications in the wider world as they distract from Western economic and military support for brutal and undemocratic regimes, many which sprout ‘anti-western cultural preservation’ rhetoric even as they remain deeply enmeshed in economic, political and military collaboration with western nations (Narayan, 1998, p.
 99).
 On the flip side, distorted representations can provide covers for western elites, the Bush administration used the language of women’s rights to justify bombing in the Afghan war; and then again against the torture and rape chambers under Saddam Hussein (Eisenstein, 2004, p.
 2).

 By Shaneka Knight